Artist in Residence

-The movement studio features 1,000 sq ft (22’ by 45’) linoleum-topped sprung wood dance floor, sunlight, radiant floor heating, 15’ of mirrors, two beams for aerial rigging, a piano, and a stereo.
-This space is available and accessible 24 hrs a day (quiet hours from 11:11 pm to 8:08 am) except when booked privately (in general 0 to 4 hrs a week).
-The artist in residence gets 0 to 2 hrs of reserved private rehearsal time per day free of charge or additional hours at $15/hr.
-When not booked, the studio is shared with residents.
+Our largest indoor studio space is a 1,000 sq ft (22’ by 45’) dance studio.
+It has linoleum-topped sprung wood dance floor, sunlight, radiant floor heating, 15’ of mirrors, two beams for aerial rigging, a piano, and a stereo.
+This space is available and accessible 24 hrs a day (quiet hours from 11:11 pm to 8:08 am) except when booked privately (typically 0 to 4 hrs a week).
+The artist in residence may reserve up to 2 hrs of private studio time per day free of charge and can reserve additional private time at $15/hr.
+When not booked, the studio is shared with other permanent residents.

-• Clear Focus (specific, achievable goals, well thought out proposals, an envisioned finished showing)
+• Clear Focus (specific, achievable goals, clearly conceived proposals, vision for final showing)

 • Artistic Experience (experience in the discipline, or a similar discipline to the proposed project)

-• Fresh (Work that is contemporary, new, exciting, relevant, thought provoking)
+• Relevant (work that is contemporary, new, exciting, fresh, experimental, thought provoking)

-• Timeline (Finding mutually available dates between you and other residencies, festivals, etc)
+• Timeline (dates must be mutually available, considering other residencies, festivals, etc)

-• Community Integration (People or projects which are community minded and complementary to our community)
+• Community Integration (people or projects which are community minded and complementary to our resident community)

-• Environmentally Conscious (Projects utilizing reclaimed materials, cultivates a relationship to the land, etc.)
+• Environmentally Conscious (projects utilizing reclaimed materials, cultivating a relationship to the land, etc.)

-We prefer residencies that are 1 month in duration but we’re open to proposals for longer or shorter stays.
+Most residencies we book are one month in duration, but we’re open to proposals for longer or shorter stays.